bIgBV/blog/about.md

 title: About
 ---

-Hi, I am Bhargav Voleti, a software engineer based in Bangalore, IN working as a full stack developer in Recruiterbox.
-I build things for fun and play the guitar to relax.
+Hi, I am Bhargav Voleti, a Computer Science Master's student studying networks and distributed systems.
+When I'm not working on assignments or studying for mid-terms, I look up guitars I can't afford.

 ## Setup